 Grace Baptist Bible College is a teaching college; full-time faculty members are participatory members of the campus community.
 As such, students should find it easy to connect with their professors and mentors outside of class.

 Registration for New & Former Students

 New or former students, who are degree-seeking or non-degree seeking, must register for courses on or before registration day which occurs at the beginning of each semester.
 Please see catalog calendar for specifics on date and time.

 Pre-registration for Continuing Students

 Continuing students, who are degree-seeking or non-degree seeking, pre-register for their next semester courses during the semester prior to their continued enrollment.
 Eligibility to pre-register is limited to those students who have no unreconciled obligations, financial or otherwise.

 Academic advisors are available to assist students in their preparation for pre-registration and must clear students to register for those courses.
-After interaction and advisor approval, students may register online during the dates provided by the Office of the Registrar.
+After interaction and advisor approval, students may register during the dates provided by the Office of the Registrar.

-Continuing students who seek to register after the end of the pre-registration period are assessed the $50 dollar late registration fee.
+Continuing students who seek to register after the end of the pre-registration period are assessed the $50 late registration fee.